maanasbelambe/UniversityRanker/README.md

 - **User Accounts:** Users can create personal accounts to save favorite universities and maintain customized ranking lists.
 - **Interactive Search:** Search for universities by specific criteria to find the best match for your educational and career goals.

-## Data Source

-This project utilizes data from the "QS World University Rankings 2024" dataset available on Kaggle.
-The dataset includes information on 1,500 universities across 104 locations with 29 distinct attributes such as employability and sustainability.

-## Contributors
-Ashmit Gaba, ashmitg2

-Maanas Belambe, belambe2

-Navtej Kathuria, navtejk2

-Khushi Patel, khuship2